DeepBrainChain/DBC-Wiki/docs/kr/install-update-dbc-node/dbc-monitor/monitoring-items.md

 Video card monitoring must read
 Because of the isolation of the graphics card device on the host computer, dbc cannot directly obtain the specific information of the graphics card.
 Therefore, based on the qemu guest agent, we integrated the functions of the NVIDIA Management Library and implemented a set of independent services, namely the dbc guest agent, which obtains the detailed information of the graphics card in the virtual machine through communication with the virtual machine.

-For custom images, to monitor graphics card information, please install the dbc guest agent service inside the virtual machine, refer to the installation script: http://119.6.235.169:9000/dbc_guest_agent/install.sh
+For custom images, to monitor graphics card information, please install the dbc guest agent service inside the virtual machine.

+- Ubuntu virtual machine installation script: http://112.192.16.27:9000/dbc_guest_agent/install.sh
+- Windows 64-bit virtual machine installer: http://112.192.16.27:9000/dbc_guest_agent/qemu-ga-x86_64.msi

 :::tip 注意！